Hotlines | Domestic Violence | Sexual Assault | Dating Violence | Stalking

 OVW does not provide services directly to the public.
 If you are in immediate danger, call 911.
 You can find local resources on our map or call one of the hotlines below.

-In an emergency, victims of domestic violence should call 911 or contact state or local law enforcement officials, who have a broader range of options for responding to these crimes.
+In an emergency, victims of domestic violence should call 911 or contact state or local law enforcement officials, who can respond to these crimes.
 Individuals in need of non-emergency assistance can also call the National Domestic Violence Hotline at 1-800-799-SAFE or visit www.TheHotline.org.

 The term “sexual assault” means any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.

 The term “dating violence” means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and where the existence of such a relationship shall be determined based on a consideration of the following factors: the length of the relationship; the type of relationship; and the frequency of interaction between the persons involved in the relationship.